Hi there! We're Frederik and Fiona De Vos and we hope you're enjoying the site.

 lots of authentic dialogues and a good grammar reference with plenty of examples.

-We launched the site in 2010 and since then, we have happy customers from 45 countries (and counting!).
-Our course is also being used by the US Army and other organizations.
+We launched the site in 2010 and since then, we have happy customers from 50 countries (and counting!).
+Our course is also being used by US government agencies and other organizations.

 Our philosophy is to keep all our materials as simple and practical as possible, while making sure everything is accurate.

 We're very approachable for questions and suggestions.
 Don't hesitate to email us!

 Read more about the story of Learning Tagalog below.

 Fiona De Vos is the co-creator of LearningTagalog.com, the author of Essential Tagalog Grammar and the co-author of Learning Tagalog: Fluency Made Fast and Easy.
 She taught Tagalog to Japanese adults while studying in Japan and has also worked as a translator.
 In addition to Tagalog, Fiona speaks English, Japanese, Dutch, German and French.
 Fiona is also a classical singer.

 Frederik De Vos is the co-creator of LearningTagalog.com and the co-author of Learning Tagalog: Fluency Made Fast and Easy.
 He holds a master's degree in engineering with a major in computer science.
 Good at languages, he worked as a technical translator for several years.
 He learned Tagalog in the Philippines and also speaks Dutch, French, English, German and Japanese.

 It began in the Philippines in 2007.
 Fiona and I, both freelance translators at the time, had just moved to Los Baños.
 Since Tagalog was now a part of my everyday life, I set out to really learn the language.
 I bought some books and started to learn it on my own as I had done with other languages in the past.

 But this time, it was different.
 Tagalog was different in many ways – not difficult, just very different.
 In fact, Tagalog is easier than English in many respects, once you understand how it works.